Queen's University, Belfast2015 League Table Ranking 31

 - New building for the School of Biological Sciences, including the Institute for Global Food Security.

 - Part-time, temporary and vacation work, both on and off campus, is available through Student Jobshop (part of Careers, Employability and Skills).

 - Work experience, summer internships and other vacation opportunities at home and abroad are available through Queen's Careers, Employability and Skills

 - As part of its pioneering approach to ensuring its graduates have the edge in the job market, Queen’s also offers a unique Degree Plus programme formally recognising skills acquired during extra curricular work.
 Students receive the award alongside their degree on graduation.

 - Enterprise SU, within the Students’ Union, promotes opportunities for extra curricular work.

-- While the national graduate unemployment rate stands at nine per cent, at Queen’s 95 per cent of its graduates are in employment, further study or travelling.
+- While the national graduate unemployment rate stands at nine per cent, at Queen’s 95 per cent of its graduates are in employment, further study or travelling, 6 months after graduation.

 For further information